AppsterdamGreece/AppsterdamGreece.github.io/_posts/2103-11-29-Appsterdam-OSS-Launch-Party-Lua-Vision.md

 ## The Evening

-You are welcome to join on Thursday, December 5th, from 21:00 EST at [Stone Soup] in Athens.
+You are welcome to join on Thursday, December 5th, from 20:00 EET at [Stone Soup] in Athens.

 [Yannis Gravezas] will kick off the evening by presenting [Lua Vision], what it is, how it works and how you can contribute.